Ignorant and Proud: Inside the Minds of Those Who Think They Already Know Everything

 Ignorance and unconscious divinization

-So, the unaware surfer will believe that he or she understands everything about a given topic, confusing fascination with rational thought, while believing that he or she does not need further investigation.
+So, the unaware surfer will believe that they understand everything about a given topic, confusing fascination with rational thought, while believing that they do not need further investigation.
 Proud of his or her ignorance fueled by technology and propaganda not infrequently disguised as free information, the superficial person will go shouting his or her uncritically inherited opinions to the world, posing as an informed and knowledgeable one.
 In times long past, such people would have had an audience consisting of no more than two or three screwed-up customers at a pub, whereas today they can display their stilted ignorance to a potentially worldwide audience, thanks precisely to technology.
 Technological tools, thus, show a powerful dark side, but their deification will eventually make even more stupid its supporters, and increasingly heretical those who, while not completely opposing technological progress, criticize its development and use unsupported by ethical foundations.

 The Idiocracy of the future